 Under the reimbursement component of the program, volunteers may be reimbursed for certain expenses they incur in accordance with an Accountable Plan.
 These would be only expenses which qualify as "trade or business" and similar expenses incurred in connection with volunteer services.
 Expenses suitable for reimbursement would include mileage, the cost of uniforms or equipment (but not street-suitable clothing), and food and lodging while traveling away from home overnight.
 In addition, a recent IRS memo (IRSIG SBSE 04-091-083 Sept.
 14, 2011) explains that reimbursement of a portion of cell phone costs for employees is potentially acceptable under an Accountable Plan.
 None of these items are included in the volunteer's gross income, and are not reported on a W-2.
-Nor should they trigger "employee" status for wage/hour or PERS purposes.
+These should not create problems under wage/hour laws.
+Under PERS statutes and practice, these are not "subject salary" that require PERS reporting of hours or PERS contributions obligations.
+PERS has recognized that Plan A volunteers do not have to be reported to PERS.
+See Appendix G.